little-core-labs/gqlr/README.md

 ## Why?

 graphql-request was causing problems downstream due to the fake ESM module it ships, making it incompatible with **both** browser esm and node.js esm.
-It also appeared prisma labs isn't really paying close attention to graphql-request anymore, and lots of people are using it as is, so the easiest thing to do was fork in order to gain the properties we desired.
+Additionally, many people are using graphql-request already, so making some simple breaking changes would cause a headache for everyone involved.

 ## Install